A. N. Ray

 Ajit Nath Ray (29 January 1912 – 25 December 2009) was the Chief Justice of the Supreme Court of India from 25 April 1973 till his retirement on 28 January 1977.

 Ray was the lone dissenter among the eleven Supreme Court judges that examined the constitutionality of the Bank Nationalization Act, in 1969.
-He had come to his appointment to the Court via Presidency College, Calcutta, Oriel College, Oxford, Gray's Inn, and the Calcutta High Court.
-His son Justice Ajoy Nath Ray was the Chief Justice of the Allahabad High Court.
+He had come to his appointment to the Supreme Court via Presidency College, Calcutta, Oriel College, Oxford, Gray's Inn, and the Calcutta High Court.
+His son Justice Ajoy Nath Ray became a Chief Justice of the Allahabad High Court.

+Early life and career

+Justice Ray was born on 29 January 1912.
+He was called to English Bar in 1939 and enrolled as advocate in Calcutta High Court on 1 March 1940.
+He was appointed as Judge in Calcutta High Court on 23 December 1957.